peterjcaulfield/raiden/README.md

 ```

+*NOTE:* Do not include the protocol in the host definition. `raiden` will use `http` protocol by default for all requests.
+If you want to use `https` set the `protocol` property in your request definition to `https`.

 API request definitions are stored in `~/.raiden/requests.yml`.
 A simple example config with one request defined looks like so:

 ```